pts/pts-chroot-env-qq/README.txt

   files even is a regular (non-root) user between the chroot and the host.
 * To install packages to a Debian or Ubuntu chroot, first run `qq apt-get update', then run `qq apt-get install PACKAGENAME'.
+* To force rootless mode, run qq use-rootless [...].
+* To force sudo for the initial setup (rather than rooless mode), run qq use-sudo [...].

+How to create a chroot environment:

 * To install an initial chroot environment on Linux i386 or amd64 systems for Linux distributions Ubuntu and Debian using pts-debootstrap (https://github.com/pts/pts-debootstrap/), run